MKAXLACOR/FastForwardHashSignatures/README.md

 Finding other ff hash functions that are SHORs safe, cryptographicly secure and non-reversible are an exercise left to the reader. <br>
 (please do - I would love a SHA-4 to accomplish this!)

+Released under MIT license, see LICENSE file for details.
+Use at own risk.
+Thanks - Michael Kunstel.